PLAN Constitution

 Section 1

-There shall be a business meeting of the general membership in the fall and spring of each year, with additional meetings, as needed.
-All meetings will be conducted according to Robert’s Rules of Order.
+There shall be a business meeting of the general membership each year, with additional meetings, as needed.
+All meetings will be conducted according to the Board established norms.
+Each year, the Board established norms should be reviewed and modified, if needed, at the first board meeting of the newly elected officers.

 Section 2